Hilarioo/Weather/README.md

 # Weather App

 I created a responsive web app that allows users to see the current and future weather provided by the [WeatherAPI](/www.weatherapi.com/docs/).
 I also used a [Geo Location API](https://geolocation-db.com/json/) to initiate what users first see.
 It obtains a user's IP address to showcase nearby weather.
-This project was created using React, Typescript, Context API, Axios, Fetcha, NodeJS, and MaterialUI.
+This project was created using React, Typescript, Context API, Axios, Date-fns, NodeJS, and MaterialUI.
 This is my first project, where I also integrated unit tests using Jest.

 I LOVE feedback, so please let me know how I could improve my coding skills and become a better programmer!

 ### LIVE Demo
-[https://weather-verint.herokuapp.com/](https://weather-verint.herokuapp.com/)
+The UI is responsive.
+Try it on a desktop, tablet, or mobile device [https://weather-verint.herokuapp.com/](https://weather-verint.herokuapp.com/)

 ### Showcasing Project